Regulatory Letting Bodies and Accreditation Schemes

-Deposit Protection Scheme (DPS) is a scheme that protects tenancy deposits for an assured shorthold tenancy (AST).
+Deposit Protection Service (DPS) is a scheme that protects tenancy deposits for an assured shorthold tenancy (AST).

 Information Commissioner’s Office (ICO.)

-The ICO is the UK’s independent body set up to uphold information rights.
-Their role is to uphold information rights in the public interest.
+The Information Commissioner’s Office (ICO.) is the UK’s independent body set up to uphold information rights in the public interest.

-The NLA is the leading independent national organisation for the 1.4 million private-residential landlords in the UK.
+The National Residential Landlords Association (NRLA) is the leading independent national organisation for the 1.4 million private-residential landlords in the UK.

-The NLA lobbies the government at all levels on behalf of its members and the wider landlord community.
-Based at its head office in London, the NLA has a network of local representatives and branches throughout the whole of the UK.
+The NRLA lobbies the government at all levels on behalf of its members and the wider landlord community.
+Based at its head office in London, the NRLA has a network of local representatives and branches throughout the whole of the UK.

 Safe Agent is a scheme that endorses companies that protect their landlords’ and tenants’ money through client money protection schemes.

-Leydon Lettings is a member of the CMP scheme and Safe Agenct recognises this.
+Leydon Lettings is a member of the CMP scheme and Safe Agent recognises this.